Month: May 2026

 The biggest mistake founders make in multi-vendor marketplace development is thinking they are building a store with many sellers.

 A regular e-commerce product has one merchant, one inventory logic, one pricing strategy, one fulfillment process, and one owner of the customer experience.
+A multi-vendor marketplace has many.
+That changes everything.

 Your platform needs seller accounts, vendor dashboards, approval workflows, product moderation, commission logic, order splitting, dispute management, payout rules, buyer-seller communication, seller analytics, and admin visibility.
 Dreambit’s e-commerce development service reflects this difference: for marketplace development, the team highlights vendor onboarding flows, commission logic, dispute management, and analytics dashboards as core parts of the product scope.

-Therefore, marketplace development should start with architecture, not screens.
+This is why multi-vendor marketplace development should start with architecture, not screens.

 Before you design the homepage, you need to define: